Welcome to Mrs. Abel's Math Class Website.

 1. Do the homework problems.

-Despite the fact that most of the focus of high school instruction is in the classroom, most of the learning takes place when you sit in the quiet of your bedroom or the library, and do your homework problems.
-If you can master the homework problems, then you will be able to do the exam problems too.
-Follow this simple plan:
+Despite the fact that most of the focus of high school instruction is in the classroom, most of the learning takes place when you do your homework problems.
+If you master the homework problems, then you will be able to do the exam problems too.
+Follow this plan:

 -- When working on your problem, first write what you are trying to solve.
 This will make your homework more meaningful when we go over it in class.